I use eye cream sometimes.

 Under the eyes is a common place to get sun damage as the cheekbones are a high point on the face and ripe for it.
 The pill and pregnancy can also stitch you up here.
 Also, metal rims on sunglasses attract more sun, and therefore more sun damage, so be mindful of that, Aviator fans.
 (Google laser toning melasma if you want a more permanent solution.)
 It’s hard to remove, sorry, but Vitamin C and ‘brightening’ and ‘whitening’ eye products can reduce the appearance of the melanin and cosmetically illuminate the area.

-I like both the nice-price Olay Pro-X Eye Restoration Complex, and Priori’s Idebenone Eye Serum.
+Eg: Olay Pro-X Eye Restoration Complex, and Priori’s Idebenone Eye Serum.

 Now, listen here.

-If you do use eye cream, in order to avoid puffy eyes from product exposure, and to get the best results, make sure it’s applied NO HIGHER THAN THE ORBITAL BONE and UP ALMOST UNDER THE BROW BONE because man that shit moves around with body heat.
+If you do use eye products, in order to avoid puffy eyes from product exposure, and to get the best results, make sure it’s applied NO HIGHER THAN THE ORBITAL BONE and UP ALMOST UNDER THE BROW BONE because man that shit moves around with body heat.
 Too close to the actual eye, (less than 1cm) and it’s pretty much going in there.
 Which sucks a doz.